 We are a clinical-stage biopharmaceutical company with a limited operating history and have incurred significant losses since our formation.
-We had a net loss of approximately \$17.8 million and \$30.1 million for the years ended December 31, 2019 and 2020, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$70.9 million.
+We had a net loss of approximately \$40.3 million and \$30.1 million for the years ended December 31, 2021 and 2020, respectively.
+As of December 31, 2021, we had an accumulated deficit of \$111.1 million.
+As noted below, we have identified conditions and events that raise substantial doubt about our ability to continue as a going concern.
 We have not commercialized any products and have never generated revenue from the commercialization of any product.
 To date, we have devoted most of our financial resources to licensing product candidates and research and development, including our preclinical development activities and clinical trials.

 We expect to incur significant operating expenses and increasing net losses for the next several years, at least, as we advance AL101, AL102 and any future product candidate through preclinical and clinical development, seek regulatory approvals and commercialize AL101, AL102 or any other product candidate, if approved.
 The costs of advancing product candidates into each clinical phase tend to increase substantially over the duration of the clinical development process.
 Therefore, the total costs to advance any of our product candidates to marketing approval in even a single jurisdiction will be substantial.
-Because of the numerous risks and uncertainties associated with pharmaceutical product development, we are unable to accurately predict the timing or amount of increased expenses or when, or if, we will be able to begin generating revenue from the commercialization of any products or achieve or maintain profitability.
+Because of the numerous risks and uncertainties associated with pharmaceutical product development, we are unable to accurately predict the timing or amount of increase expenses or when, or if, we will be able to begin generating revenue from the commercialization of any products or achieve or maintain profitability.
 Our expenses will also increase substantially if and as we:

-- advance our Phase 2 ACCURACY trial of AL101 for the treatment of recurrent/metastatic adenoid cystic carcinoma, or R/M ACC; advance our Phase 2 TENACITY trial of AL101 for the treatment of recurrent/metastatic triple negative breast cancer, or R/M TNBC - commence our planned Phase 2/3 RINGSIDE pivotal trial of AL102 for the treatment of desmoid tumors, initiate a Phase 2 clinical trial for relapse refractory T cell acute lymphoma or R/R T-ALL, or obtain and conduct clinical trials for any other product candidates; - assuming successful completion of our Phase 2 trials of AL101, are required by the U.S. Food and Drug Administration, or FDA, to complete Phase 3 clinical trials to support submission of a New Drug Application, or NDA, of AL101; - develop AL101 or AL102 for other indications and develop other product candidates; - establish a sales, marketing and distribution infrastructure to commercialize AL101 and/or AL102, if approved, and for any other product candidates for which we may obtain marketing approval; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, scientific and commercial personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts, as well as to support our transition to a public reporting company; and - acquire or in-license other product candidates or technologies.
+- advance our Phase 2 ACCURACY trial of AL101 for the treatment of recurrent/metastatic adenoid cystic carcinoma, or R/M ACC; - commence our planned Phase 2/3 RINGSIDE pivotal trial of AL102 for the treatment of desmoid tumors, initiate a Phase 2 clinical trial for relapse refractory T cell acute lymphoma or R/R T-ALL, or obtain and conduct clinical trials for any other product candidates; - assuming successful completion of our Phase 2 trials of AL101, are required by the FDA to complete Phase 3 clinical trials to support submission of a New Drug Application, or NDA, of AL101; - develop AL101 or AL102 for other indications and develop other product candidates; - establish a sales, marketing and distribution infrastructure to commercialize AL101 and/or AL102, if approved, and for any other product candidates for which we may obtain marketing approval; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, scientific and commercial personnel;

+- add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts, as well as to support our transition to a public reporting company; and - acquire or in-license other product candidates or technologies.